aiden-bailey/Capstone/README.md

 ## Initial Exploratory Data Analysis (EDA)<a name="fourth-point"></a>

 EDA was done in Jupyter notebooks and Tableau.
-The notebook shows correlations, particularly with the `hall_of_fame` column.
+The notebook shows correlations, particularly with the `all_nba_selections` column.
 Tableau simply is showing relationships between variables.

 First, EDA showed trends in points scored, shot percentages, rebounds, assists, and more over time.
 As rules, strategies and technology change, these statistics show that change.
 Points scored has increased significantly in recent years along with fouls.
 There is a near record low in minues played.
 3-point shot attempts have increased significantly, particularly in the last 10 years being that it's doubled over that time.
 Some things haven't changed much.
 Average height and weight of players has stayed the same and field goal percentage has stayed the same.